fagerli93/FoCoTDM/README.md

 # FoCoTDM

-This is the files for the SA-MP server FoCoTDM.
+These are the files for the SA-MP server FoCoTDM.

 The release has been made public by pEar in agreement with other parties that did their part to develop FoCoTDM.